Dripdrop12/ipardalis/content/blog/panther-chameleon-eggs-for-sale.md

 title = "Panther Chameleon eggs for sale" header_title = "iPardalis | Panther Chameleon eggs for sale" description = "Buying Panther Chameleon eggs is a bad idea.
-Here is our frequently asked questions page about panther chameleon eggs for sale." home = true faq = true banner = "img/ambilobe/eggs1"
+Here is our frequently asked questions page about panther chameleon eggs for sale." faq = true date = "2024-05-17" categories = ["ethics"] banner = "img/ambilobe/eggs1"
 +++

 Buying or selling Panther Chameleon eggs is not a best practice.
 We wrote a [blog article on the topic]({{< ref "/blog/egg_sales_101.md" >}}) back in June, 2023.
-This is our FAQ page for Panther Chameleon eggs for sale.
+This is our FAQ article about Panther Chameleon eggs for sale.

 <figure itemprop="associatedMedia" itemscope itemtype="https://schema.org/ImageObject">
 <img itemprop="contentUrl" src="/img/ambilobe/eggs1.jpg" alt="iPardalis - Panther Chameleon eggs" width=50% />